Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

    - For Linux images, navigate to the `<plnx-proj-root>/images/linux` and copy `BOOT.BIN`, Image, `rootfs.cpio.gz.uboot`, `boot.scr` to the SD card.

-   .. note:: You can either boot the VCK190/VMK180 board using the ready-to-test images as part of the released package path, ``<design-package>/<vck190 or vmk180>/ready_to_test/qspi_images/linux/``, or refer to :ref:`creating-linux-images-using-petalinux` to build your own set of Linux images using the PetaLinux tool.
+   .. note:: You can either boot the VCK190/VMK180/VPK180 board using the ready-to-test images as part of the released package path, ``<design-package>/<vck190 or vmk180 or vpk180>/ready_to_test/qspi_images/linux/``, or refer to :ref:`creating-linux-images-using-petalinux` to build your own set of Linux images using the PetaLinux tool.

-2. Load the SD card into the VMK180/VCK190 board in the J302 connector.
+2. Load the SD card into the VMK180/VCK190/VPK180 board in the J302 connector.

-3. Connect the Micro USB cable into the VMK180/VCK190 Board Micro USB port (J207), and the other end into an open USB port on the host machine.
+3. Connect the Micro USB cable into the VMK180/VCK190/VPK180 Board Micro USB port (J207), and the other end into an open USB port on the host machine.

 4. Configure the board to boot in SD-Boot mode (1-ON, 2-OFF, 3-OFF, 4-OFF) by setting the SW1 switch as shown in the following figure.

    .. image:: ./media/sd_boot_mode.JPG

-5. Connect 12V power to the VMK180/VCK190 6-Pin Molex connector.
+5. Connect 12V power to the VMK180/VCK190/VPK180 6-Pin Molex connector.

 6. Start a terminal session using Tera Term or Minicom depending on the host machine being used.
 Set the COM port and baud rate for your system, as shown in the following figure.